Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 Enter the name of the property to edit [q to Quit]:

-### Restart TeamServer
+### Restart Contrast

+Use the following sets of commands to restart Contrast.

-This command will be slightly different if you have chosen the non-root installation.
+This command is slightly different if you chose the non-root installation:

 ```
 $ sudo service contrast-server restart
 ```

-At this point it will be helpful to tail the server logs.
+At this point, it's helpful to tail the server logs:

 ```
 $ tail -f $CONTRAST_HOME/logs/server.log
 ```

-And then the application logs.
+And then the application logs:

 ```
 $ tail -f $CONTRAST_HOME/logs/contrast.log
 ```

-If TeamServer starts successfully, you will see this message in the server.log:
+If Contrast starts successfully, you will see this message in the server.log:

 ```
 190116 21.22.15,703 {} {} {} INFO  (ConnectionTester.java:50) Received code 200 from TeamServer